-This subsection documents the conditions of the system in relation to the EJ populations.
+This subsection documents the conditions of the system in relation to the EJ populations, including traditionally-underserved-population engagement strategies.

 EFFECTS OF MTP 2050 PROJECTS

 This step of the EJ analysis process involves a regional assessment that incorporates the EJ Identification findings into the assessment of regional transportation projects.